By Paula Parker

 Drive north up Thepkrasattri Road then turn right at the Thalang traffic lights, you will drive for around five kilometres through rubber plantations before you come to the entrance of the park.

-Bang Pae Waterfall is also located in Khao Phra Thaew National Park and is Phuket's largest waterfall.
+Bang Pae Waterfall is also located in Khao Phra Thaew National Park and is the largest waterfall in Phuket.

 There are restaurants and food stalls that can be found near the carpark.